ritomsen/cnct/README.md

 # cnct
-Ever forget your friends birthdays?
+Ever forget your friends' birthdays?

+This app lets you import your birthdays from your contacts and set reminders for your friends' birthdays!
+Only works for IOS.